Becky Cranham | Director

 What do you like doing when you're not PlanBee-ing?
 I love anything sporty and am a qualified gymnastics coach.

 I qualified as a primary school teacher and mathematics specialist back in 2015.
-Since then, I’ve taught all year groups in KS2 and also took on the role of Curriculum Co-ordinator.
+Since then, I’ve taught all year groups in KS2 and gained experience redesigning curricula in schools as a Curriculum Lead.
 I feel passionately that children should enjoy a thoughtfully-planned diverse, inclusive and progressive curriculum which meets both their emotional and educational needs.
 So, when I saw that PlanBee were recruiting, I thought this would be the perfect way for me to make a positive impact beyond my own classroom and I’m so glad they thought so too!

 What's your favourite subject to plan for?
 I love cross-curricular topics and embracing anything that can get a bit messy.
 As a neurodivergent educator, I’m keen to create accessible lessons which empower children to solve problems, exercise choice or express themselves creatively like Art, Science or DT.

 What's your favourite PlanBee scheme you've created?
-It’s still early days for me in terms of scheme creation, but One Thousand and One Arabian Nights holds a special place in my heart.
+One Thousand and One Arabian Nights holds a special place in my heart.
+It's just such a magical tale that inspires children.

 What do you like doing when you're not PlanBee-ing?
 I love to read, paint and chill out with yoga.